IBM/event-automation/_connectors/kc-source-couchbase/index.md

   - Databases
 ---

-Kafka Connect source connector publishes document change notifications from Couchbase to a Kafka topic.
-This plugin also includes the corresponding sink connector for Couchbase.
+The Kafka Connect source connector publishes document change notifications from Couchbase to a Kafka topic.
+This plug-in also includes the corresponding sink connector for Couchbase.